-The institutional backbone of the Lebanese state, long noted for conditions that impair crucial state institutions, has been exposed to further stresses in the collated crises of 2020.
-The building of solid state institutions and autonomous public institutions is now a matter of survival for the Lebanese state.
+The institutional backbone of the Lebanese state, long noted for conditions that impair crucial state institutions, has been exposed to further stresses in the collated crises.
+Institutional weaknesses persisted in 2022 and conributed to the worsening of inflation and exchange rates.
+The building of solid state institutions and autonomous public institutions is now a matter of survival for the Lebanese state and the national economy.
 Public administration in Lebanon more than ever before must adhere to meritocratic standards and meet paradigms of work ethics and efficiency.
 To achieve structural reforms and migrate to a healthy public administration, it is of utmost importance that elected authorities reduce the size of the public sector and implement lawful and transparent hiring.
 In the short term, this is an essential precondition for any assistance provided by multilateral financial institutions and foreign governments.
 Beyond immediately required institutional reforms in the public administrations, a civil service revamp on the national level should further reduce and as much as possible eliminate inefficient, budget-draining programs, departments, and agencies, continuing steps initiated in autumn of 2019.
 State institutions should be augmented by the creation of autonomous and accountable public institutions and the empowerment and activation of such autonomous institutions that have been dormant.
 On the sub-national level (regional and municipal administrations), the aim should be to decentralize decision-making, utilize new technologies, and increase productivity.
 Prerequisites for decentralization include: reformation of the legal and institutional setup of control institutions (e.g., public audit, civil service board, and central inspection); establishing a digital and transparent system for budget control and management; and restructuring districts according to economic parameters aimed at social cohesion.
 A merit-driven public administration would be the key to attracting foreign investment, creating jobs, and restoring confidence in the local economy.